 Quick Answer

 Take our comprehensive 25-question Tajweed self-assessment quiz covering makharij, sifaat, Noon Sakinah rules, Madd, and Waqf & Ibtida.
-Get instant feedback, detailed explanations, and personalized recommendations for improvement.
-Perfect for testing your current knowledge and identifying areas that need more study.
+This interactive assessment provides instant feedback with detailed explanations for each answer and personalized study recommendations.
+Use this quiz to evaluate your Tajweed knowledge, identify learning gaps, and track your progress over time.

 Quiz Instructions

-- This quiz contains 25 questions covering all major Tajweed topics
+- This comprehensive quiz contains 25 carefully crafted questions covering all major Tajweed topics and principles

-- Take your time to read each question carefully
+- Take your time to read each question thoroughly and consider all answer options

-- Select the best answer for each question
+- Select the most accurate answer for each question based on your understanding of Tajweed rules

-- After submission, you'll get instant feedback and recommendations
+- After submission, you'll receive immediate feedback with detailed explanations and personalized study recommendations

-- Use this quiz monthly to track your progress
+- Retake this quiz regularly (monthly recommended) to monitor your learning progress and improvement

 1. What does "Makharij" refer to in Tajweed?